 With the pandemic still going on and restrictions in Europe, buying habits have changed significantly and are more welcoming of e-Commerce and online methods.

-Now, the interesting take that Prof. King had about this shift of buying habits is whether it’ll have a temporary impact or a more permanent one.
+The interesting take that Prof. King had about this shift of buying habits is whether it’ll have a temporary impact or a more permanent one.
 For instance, much of shopping in the European countries have now moved to the internet.

 This eliminates the sense of community awareness that retail culture had introduced among consumers.
 When we talk about a responsible future, we have to visualize what the future is going to look like.
 And for that visualization, it is important to keep track of where we are headed.